COVID-19 and Special Procedures

 Special procedures have taken various initiatives in relation to COVID-19 with the objective to stress the importance of adopting a human rights approach in addressing the crisis.
 The principles of non-discrimination, participation, empowerment and accountability in particular need to be applied.
 Particular attention should be paid to people in vulnerable situations.
 Universal human rights principles must prevail over the spread of fake news, prejudice, discrimination, inequalities and violence.

 A general call stressing that “everyone has right to life saving interventions” was initiated by the Special Rapporteur on the right to health and issued by more than 60 mandate holders.
 They stressed that the COVID-19 crisis cannot be solved with public health and emergency measures only; all other human rights must be addressed too.

 Mandate holders have continued to identify trends, emerging issues and formulate advice in connection with the emergency.
-As of 22 July 2020, they issued 90 press releases, 12 guidance and other tools and 16 reports to HRC/GA are planned or presented.
+As of 18 September 2020, they issued 99 press releases, 13 guidance and other tools and 17 official and one unofficial reports to HRC/GA are planned or presented.
 A one page infographic on SP actions is available at this

 On 30 April 2020, Special Procedures held a